kexin-yang/kexin-yang.github.io/_portfolio/portfolio-2.md

  <img src="https://kexin-yang.github.io/images/RST_tutor/tree.png?raw=true" alt="Photo"/>
 </p>

 Rhetorical Structure Theory (RST) is a linguistics framework, frequently used in information retrieval area, that focuses on identifying relations between sentences.
-The initial reason for building this intelligent tutor is to make learning RST more engaging and efficient.
-RST, while being a useful framework, has very few learning materials other than academic papers or textbook.
-I spent two whole days reading academic paper trying to learn it, which was unengaging and laborious, then I decided to explore ways to make the RST learning process more effective and interesting.
+The initial reason for building this intelligent tutor is to make learning RST more engaging and efficient. <br>
+RST, while being a useful framework that can parse text structure in a genre-free way, has very few learning materials other than academic papers or textbook.
+I learned this framework by reading academic paper, which was unengaging and laborious, then I decided to explore ways to make the RST learning process more effective and interesting.
    <p align="center">
  <img src="https://kexin-yang.github.io/images/RST_tutor/allRelations.png?raw=true" alt="Photo" style="width: 650px;"/>
 </p>